hdrummon/HugoHdrummon/content/post/Write-Ups/Basic Penetration Testing 1 Write up.md

 </figcaption>
 </figure>

-Now ive found marlinspikes password encrypted, i need to find out what encryption format it is to decrypt it.
+Now I’ve found marlinspikes password encrypted, I need to find out what encryption format it is to decrypt it.

 After numerous trial and error with other decryption formats, I looked up the password and found people to use John the Ripper to decrypt the password.
 I exported the password into a local file called **john.txt.** Messing with the formats I used the following command to decrypt the password